psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 This post should also be somewhat helpful for non-SWE roles.
 The non-SWE role I am most familiar with is Research Scientist (RS).
 I have conducted a few research interviews for RS roles, but not enough to be able to provide concrete guidance.
 What I will say, though, is that even for RS roles you have to pass some coding interviews.
 I interviewed someone for an RS role who was super strong on the theory but did quite poorly in the coding interview, so I gave a no-hire recommendation (the person never joined Google, but I don't know if an offer was made or not).

+There are also many other people who have shared really valuable advice.
+[Mekka Okereke](https://twitter.com/mekkaokereke) shared some great advice in [this thread](https://twitter.com/mekkaokereke/status/1135981075086266368), as well as [Steve Yegge](http://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html) (thanks Pascal for reminding me of these posts!).

 If you have suggestions, unanswered questions you'd like addressed here, or any other types of comments, feel free to reach out (see footer below).

+## Acknowledgements

+Thanks to my wonderful colleagues [Pascal Lamblin](https://twitter.com/blip42) and Pierre-Antoine Manzagol for their helpful feedback!